‘Young And The Restless’ Spoilers: Dina Reveals Jack’s Bio-Dad Is Albert Miller, Victor’s Father

 Mal Young Hints At Brother Twist

-Recent interviews with Y&R showrunner Mal Young, reported by She Knows Soaps, reveal that the secret about Jack’s paternity “threatens to destroy the Abbott family.”
+In recent interviews with Y&R showrunner Mal Young, reported by She Knows Soaps, reveal that the secret about Jack’s paternity “threatens to destroy the Abbott family.”
 If what Dina said is true and John isn’t Jack’s biological father, that’s one less blood Abbott.
 Plus, Dina mentioned that she had many affairs, so Traci Abbott (Beth Maitland) might not be John’s child either.
-The way things are heading, Billy Abbott (Jason Thompson) might be the only biological child of John Abbott.
+The way things are heading, Billy Abbott (Jason Thompson) might be the only biological child of John Abbott!

 Another Young and the Restless spoilers hint came in a recent promo for the 45th-anniversary.
 With more than 2,700 episodes and 32 years of episodes to choose from, the scenes the showrunner selected for a special video promo is very telling.
 The YR video promo shows one side of an exchange between Victor and his father, Albert Miller (George Kennedy).
 Victor yelled that his dad “didn’t want your success to trickle down to your sons or your wife that you left behind destitute” which could have been a huge clue of what’s to come.